aiwaiwa/playground/README.md

 Each line after the first in the block describes a texture data until the block separator or the end of file.

-Each line consists of `|`-separated fields (spaces around `|` may be added for readability):
+Each line consists of `|`-separated fields (spaces around `|` may be added for readability).
+They have the following meaning:

 ```
 LinkName | FaceIndex | Diffuse | Normal | Specular
 ```

-Only two first fields are required.
-The rest are called "zones", and if not mentioned, have their default meaning, explained at the [Empty Values](#empty-values) section.
+Each field is described below.
+Only the first two fields are required.
+The rest (also called "zones") if not mentioned, considered Empty Values with a default behavior for each of the zones.
+Here's a detailed description of each of the fields:

 * **LinkName** - Matches the link name (first one found in the link-set with this name wins).
   * There is a parent prim alias: Use either spaces, or an asterisk symbol (`*`).
 * **FaceIndex** - an integer between `0` and `7`.
 * **Diffuse** zone may contain any of the following types of values:
+  *  Empty value.
+In this case it is treated as a command to apply **Transparent Texture** with **Alpha Mode** set to Masking 255 (`/m255` suffix).
-  *  A UUID.
+  *  A texture UUID.
   *  A name of a texture at:
      *  Prim content, placed along with the in-world script.
      *  Texture Helper HUD (worn or rezzed), where the name of the texture will be matched to a slot name, and return currently selected texture for the slot.